cmgoffena13/file-loader/README.md

 All metrics are logged automatically throughout the process, providing complete visibility into each stage of the ETL pipeline.

+>Note: The Processing and Staging phases timeframes overlap because they are iterators chained together.
+So they  are effectively operating at the same time in a stream.
+Adding up the individual timeframes of the phases will not equal the overall time frame (`started_at`, `ended_at`), which accurately tracks the whole process.

 ### Dead Letter Queue

 The `file_load_dlq` automatically captures all records that fail validation during file processing: